Regression Analysis > ANCOVA

-- Observations should be independent.
-In other words, don’t put participants into more than one group.
+- Make sure observations are independent.
+In other words, don’t put people into more than one group.

-- Normality: the dependent variable should be roughly normally distributed for each of category of independent variables.
+- Normality: the dependent variable should be roughly normal for each of category of independent variables.

 - Data should show homogeneity of variance.

-- The covariate and dependent variable (at each level of the independent variable) should be linearly related.
+- The covariate and dependent variable (at each level of independent variable) should be linearly related.

 - Your data should be homoscedastic of Y for each value of X.